 The American 39th Infantry Regiment attempts to take the wooden log defenses of Tohopeka

 For more than two hours his cannons pounded away at the breastworks until it was breached.
 Some of Jackson and Coffee’s scouts attempted to set fire to several Creek buildings after fording the river on canoes but were quickly beaten back under a hail of enemy musket fire.
 Eventually the regular army’s 39th Infantry Regiment, Jackson's most experienced men, led by Colonel John Williams and Major Lemuel P. Montgomery, attacked the Horseshoe Bend.
-They were followed by the Tennessee and Georgia militiamen and the "friendly" indians who attacked with vigor helping to successfully breach the defenses of Tohopeka forcing the Red Stick warriors into the interior of their fort for last stand.
+They were followed by the Tennessee and Georgia militiamen and their "friendly indian" allies who attacked with vigor helping to successfully breach the defenses of Tohopeka, forcing the Red Stick warriors into the interior of their fort for a last stand.
 A desperate fight turned into a slaughter as hundreds upon hundreds of Creek warriors were shot down or bayoneted by the American infantrymen and militiamen.
-The Upper Creeks and the other "friendly" Indians present most certainly joined in on the prodigious slaughter.
+The Upper Creeks and the allied bands most certainly joined in on the prodigious slaughter.

 The Bloody Battle of Horseshoe Bend, 27 March 1814